 "Whilst recognising that some Schools and Colleges may be initially unable to offer the new qualifications, Coventry University welcomes the introduction of Core Mathematics and would be pleased to receive applications from students offering these qualifications.

-Core Mathematics will not typically form part of any offer for entry to
+Core Mathematics will not typically form part of any offer for entry to Coventry, unless specified as a subject requirement at individual degree level."

 "The University of Exeter supports the core maths and this may be considered acceptable in lieu of GCSE grade A in this instance; this will be considered on a case-by-case basis.
 However, this will not be acceptable in lieu of AS/A level maths."